 nmap -oN scan.txt "$target"

-# Loop through the open ports and attempt to exploit any vulnerabilities
+# Loop through the open ports and check for potential vulnerabilities

 while IFS= read -r line; do